-Researchers at NCMM pursue fascinating lines of study amongst these topics; Cancer, Drug discovery, Bionanotechnology, Gene regulation, Cell biology and Structural biology.
+Researchers at NCMM pursue fascinating lines of study amongst these topics; Cancer, Drug discovery, Bionanotechnology, Gene regulation, Cell biology, Structural biology, Precision medicine, Systems medicine, and Rare diseases.

 Bionanotechnology research involves the application of the tools and processes of nano/microfabrication to biological systems.